Repooc/CritMatic/README.md

 ### Key Features:

 - **Real-time Tracking:** CritMatic monitors your combat logs in real-time and records your highest critical and normal hits for each spell you cast.
 It automatically updates these records when you hit harder.
+(Some spells require a party I think because of game optimization)

 - **Healing Tracking:** In addition to damage, CritMatic also tracks your healing output, recording the highest heal and critical heal for each healing spell you cast.